-As embedded systems become smaller, a growing need exists to minimize I/O pin usage for communication between devices.
+INTRODUCTION As embedded systems become smaller, a growing need exists to minimize I/O pin usage for communication between devices.
 Microchip has addressed this need by developing the UNI/O® bus, a low-cost, easy-to-implement solution requiring only a single I/O pin for bidirectional communication.
 UNI/O bus-compatible serial EEPROMs can be used to enhance any application facing restrictions on available I/O. Such restrictions can potentially stem from connectors, board space or from the microcontroller itself.
 The 11XXX family is the newest addition to Microchip Technology's broad serial EEPROM product line, and is compatible with the newly developed UNI/O bus.

-The main features of 11XXX serial EEPROMs are:
+Some of the main features of 11XXX serial EEPROMs are:

-- Single I/O pin used for communication
+- · Single I/O pin used for communication

 - · EEPROM densities from 1 Kbits to 16 Kbits

 - · Extremely small packages

 - · Bus speed from 10 kHz up to 100 kHz

 - Voltage range from 1.8V to 5.5V

 - · Low-power operation

 - Temperature range from -40°C to +125°C

-- · Over 1,000,000 erase/write cycles
+- Over 1,000,000 erase/write cycles

 This application note is part of a series that provide source code to help the user implement the protocol with minimal effort.

-Figure 1 describes the hardware schematic for the interface between the Microchip 11XXX series of UNI/O bus-compatible serial EEPROMs and NXP's P89LPC952 8051-based MCU.
+Figure 1 is the hardware schematic depicting the interface between the Microchip 11XXX series of UNI/O bus-compatible serial EEPROMs and NXP's P89LPC952 8051-based MCU.
 The schematic shows the connections necessary between the MCU and the serial EEPROM as tested.
 The software was written assuming these connections.
 The single I/O connection between the MCU and the serial EEPROM includes a recommended pull-up resistor.
 A decoupling capacitor across Vcc and Vss is also recommended.

 FIGURE 1: CIRCUIT FOR P89LPC952 MCU AND 11XXX SERIAL EEPROM

+AN1185

 FIRMWARE DESCRIPTION

 The purpose of the firmware is to show how to generate specific UNI/O bus transactions using a generic I/O pin on the microcontroller.
-The focus is to provide the designer with a strong understanding of communication with the 11XXX series serial EEPROMs, thus allowing for more complex programs to be written in the future.
+The focus is to provide the designer with a strong understanding of communication with the 11XXX series serial EEPROMs, thus allowing for more complex programs to be written in the future

-The firmware was written in the assembler language for the NXP P89LPC952 using the Keil $^{\text{TM}}$ μVision3 $^{\text{\tiny B}}$ IDE and was developed on the Keil MCB950 evaluation board.
+The firmware was written using the Keil TM μ Vision3 $^{\circledR}$ IDE and the related C compiler.
+It was developed on the Keil MCB950 evaluation board.
 The code can easily be modified to use any available I/O line.

-The firmware consists of two files: the main file and the inc file.
-The main file is organized into the following sections:
+The firmware consists of three files: the main file (main.c), the definitions file (unio_def.c) and the declarations file (unio_dec.h).
+The main file is organized into following sections:

 - Initialization

 - · Write Enable

 - · Byte Write

 - · Write-in-Process Polling

 - · Byte Read

 - · Page Write